Samples

 Async Response

-The chat app demonstrates asynchronous response.
-After you chose a user name you can write messages to the chat board which are broadcasted to all participating users.
+The chat app demonstrates how to create asynchronous responses.
+After you chose a user name you can write messages to the chat board which are broadcasted to all participants.

 Client